Last updated: January 27, 2020

 6. Pinpoint areas where alternate paths and flexibility can be found

 Although the Critical Path Method can be performed manually by doing the calculations by hand, it can be a tedious process that is prone to error.
 These challenges, however, can be solved by using OneDesk.
 OneDesk can help you easily put together project schedules according to your custom needs, while still using the critical path method to provide you with the most optimized path for project success.
+With our Gantt view feature, you can clearly map out each individual project and how long each task is planned for.
+Additionally, you’ll be able to log how much time you spent on a specific task to reassess if any other tasks need to be moved around.
+You can also run reports on OneDesk so that you do not have to go through this tedious process.
 Check out our product on our website for more information, or book a demo with us to get a one-on-one learning session!